 Chicken Posole Soup

-- 2 dried guajillo chilis, stems and seeds removed
+- 2 dried guajillo chiles, stems and seeds removed

-- 1 dried ancho chili, stem and seeds removed
+- 1 dried ancho chile, stem and seeds removed

 - 2 teaspoons kosher salt

 - 2½ pounds bone-in chicken breasts

 - 1 yellow onion, diced

 - 1 poblano pepper, seeded and diced

 - 1 teaspoon ground coriander